 Local farmers markets have become a staple in almost every community.
 They are a great way to bring people together and shop locally.

-There are so many products that can be sold at a market.
+There are so many products you can sell at a market.
 Aside from fresh fruit and vegetables, I have seen:

 Attendance